ckyy5770/PubSubCoordZmq/README.md

 * children: always has two children, pub, sub.

 topic_A/pub:
-* data: must always be valid channel receiver address of topic_A
+* data: must always be valid channel receiver addresses of topic_A
 * children: pub1, pub2, pub3...
+Note: since channel can be replicated, there might be multiple receiver addresses or sender addresses on topics/sometopic/pub(or sub).

 topic_A/pub/pub1:
 * data: must always be valid ip address of pub1.